 Empirical modeling efforts examining the feasibility of establishing fisheries for lionfish involve modeling changes in biomass in response to changes in mortality (i.e. culling).
 A common way to model this is via length-structured population models , where fish lengths are converted to weight in order to calculate total biomass.
 The length-weight relationship is therefore an essential component of these models, but this relationship can vary across regions as a response to biotic (e.g. local food availability) and abiotic (e.g. water temperature) conditions .
 Literature suggests that site-specific parameters are necessary in order to accurately estimate biomass when length-weight relationships are spatially variable, and this variability becomes increasingly important when estimating the potential effectiveness of (and resources needed for) lionfish culling programs or when identifying total biomass available for harvest by fishers .
 In addition to environmentally-driven spatial variation, genetic analysis of invasive lionfish suggest biological differences due to the existence of two genetically distinct subpopulations between the northwest Atlantic and the Caribbean.
 To date, no studies have examined region-wide differences in length-weight parameters despite the large number of studies reporting this relationship for lionfish.

-The objective of this paper is to describe the spatial pattern of length-weight relationships of lionfish in the Caribbean and Western Atlantic and identify wether these differences are trivial.
+The objective of this paper is to describe the spatial pattern of length-weight relationships of lionfish in the Caribbean and Western Atlantic and identify whether these differences are trivial.
 Length-weight relationships for lionfish exist for North Carolina, Northern and Southern Gulf of Mexico, the Southern Mexican Caribbean, Bahamas, Little Cayman, Jamaica, Bonaire, Puerto Rico, and Costa Rica.
 This study also provides the first length-weight relationship for central Mexican Caribbean.

 We reviewed 12 published studies and obtained length-weight relationships (n = 17) for the North Atlantic (n = 1), Gulf of Mexico (n = 7,), and Caribbean (n = 10).
 We collected information on sampling methods, sex differentiation, location, and depth ranges from each study when available, and we assumed both genders were included in a study if gender was unspecified.
 We also collected data from 10 sampling sites along the central Mexican Caribbean coast in 2010 (Table S1).
 Sampling locations included wall and carpet reefs at depths between 5.7 m and 38.1 m.
 All observed lionfish (n = 109) were collected using hand nets and numbered collection bottles.
 The use of hand nets prevented any weight loss due to bleeding and allowed better representation of small sizes by eliminating gear selectivity.
 Organisms were euthanized via pithing and Total Length (TL; mm) and Total Weight (TW; g) were recorded before freezing organisms.